You may also like:

 Landlords should provide their tenants with a copy of the latest safety check record within 28 days of its completion.
 If new tenants move into your property, you should provide them with a copy of the latest Gas Safety Check.
 The record must include:

 If an engineer has noticed a defect, he should provide you with the recommendations for any further work that is required.
 The gas safety record, together with any documents related to appliances repairs, should be kept for two years from the issue date.
+You can also consider the idea of investing in a landlord boiler cover plan that includes a gas safety certificate.

 When you install a new heating appliance, you should inform your local authorities within 30 days from the installation date.
 It concerns not only the boiler itself but any heating appliance.